 Concerns of significant harm are substantiated and the child is judged to be suffering, or likely to suffer, significant harm

-Consideration should also be given for whether the grounds are met to initiate legal proceedings or to take the case through Public Law Outline, and whether such action is necessary.
+Consideration should also be given for whether immediate action is required to safeguard the child or the grounds are met to initiate legal proceedings or to take the case through Public Law Outline, and whether such action is necessary.

 Feedback from enquiries

-The Social Worker is responsible for recording the outcome of the Section 47 enquiries consistent with the requirements of the relevant recording system.
-The outcome should be put on the child's electronic record with a clear record of the discussions, authorised by the Local Authority Children's Social Care Manager.
+The Social Worker is responsible for recording the outcome of the Section 47 enquiries / strategy discussions or meetings consistent with the requirements of the relevant recording system.
+The outcome should be put on the child's electronic record with a clear record of the discussions, authorised by the local authority Children's Social Care Manager.

 Notification, verbal or written, of the outcome of the enquiries, including an evaluation of the outcome for the child, should be given to all the agencies who have been significantly involved, the parents and children of sufficient age and appropriate level of understanding, in particular in advance of any initial child protection conference that is convened.
 This information should be conveyed in an appropriate format for younger children and those people whose preferred language is not English.